PlayFab/PlayFabCSdk/README.md

 Download the most recent release of the SDK from [PlayFabCSdk releases](https://github.com/PlayFab/PlayFabCSdk/releases).

-#### Integrate PlayFab C SDK into your own project - Visual Studio
+#### Integrate PlayFab C SDK into your own project - Visual Studio (Win32 and GDK)

-The release package contains the required headers, binaries, and a PlayFabServicesSDK.Win32.props file that can imported to your project to automatically add references to them.
+Each release package contains the required headers, binaries, and property sheet file (Win32 - PlayFabServicesSDK.Win32.props, GDK - PlayFabServicesSDK.GDK.props) that can be imported to your project to automatically add references.

 You can import the props file manually by editing the .vcxproj files directly or by opening the Property Manager window in Visual Studio, right clicking on the project, and choosing __Add Existing Property Sheet__.
-After importing PlayFabServicesSDK.Win32.props, the headers should be available in your include path and references to the PlayFabServices library and its dependecies will be automatically added.
+After importing the appropriate props file, the headers should be available in your include path and references to the PlayFabServices library and its dependecies will be automatically added.

+> __Note for GDK__: It is possible for other GDK extensions such as the Xbox Services API or libHttpClient to be included as references automatically in projects.
+Any duplicate references will need to be removed manually.
+To do this, you can manage extensions in Visual Studio through __Project -> Properties -> Gaming Desktop -> Gaming Extension Libraries__.

 #### Integrate PlayFab C SDK into your own project - XCode